browndeer/lolcode-spec/v1.450/lolcode-spec.md

 VISIBLE <expression> [[AN] <expression> ...][!]
 ```

-To accept input from the user, the expression is
+To accept a character of input from the user, the expression is

 ```
-GIMMEH <type>
+GIMMEH
 ```

-where `<type>` is NUMBR, NUMBAR, LETTZ, or TROOF.
+which yields a LETTR from standard input.

 ---